Kaiz3rTool/gaffer-examples/README.md

 HDR under /resources/hdri/zbyg by [zbyg](https://hdrihaven.com/)
 Terms of Use: This work is licensed under [CC BY](https://creativecommons.org/licenses/by/3.0/)

+###### Icons
+String lights icon by supalerk laipawat from the Noun Project
+Set Lights by Lluisa Iborra from the Noun Project
+Camera aperture tool by Vectors Point from the Noun Project
+Videocamera by Vichanon Chaimsuk from the Noun Project
+Rotation by Andrejs Kirma from the Noun Project
+Setting by ghufronagustian from the Noun Project
+Gear by Gan Khoon Lay from the Noun Project
+Fork by useiconic dot com from the Noun Project
+Layers by Creative Stall from the Noun Project
+Layers by Bernar  Novalyi from the Noun Project
+Tag by Marta Ambrosetti from the Noun Project
+Settings by Fahmi Ramdani from the Noun Project

 ##### About CC0, CC-BY, CC-BY-ND
 [CC0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)
 [CC BY](https://creativecommons.org/licenses/by/3.0/)